project2501/interface-design-workshop/README.md

 * Service Broker and Shearing Layers

 ### Step 6
-* Single Level of Abstraction and problams
+* Single Level of Abstraction and problems